Code of Conduct

 Suppliers should establish adequate processes to counter corrupt practices.
 Such processes should address the scope outlined by the United Nations Convention against Corruption.

-This Code applies to Sophie Bille Brahe´s first tier suppliers.
-Suppliers shall ensure that its first tier suppliers have adequate processes in place to manage their adverse impacts on human rights including labour rights, environmental, and anti-corruption principles.
+This Code applies to our first-tier suppliers.
+Suppliers shall ensure that its first-tier suppliers have adequate processes in place to manage their adverse impacts on human rights including labour rights, environmental, and anti-corruption principles.
 As part of this obligation, suppliers must:

-If adverse impacts are discovered, use their leverage with their suppliers in order to make such suppliers adequately address such impacts; and
+- If adverse impacts are discovered, use their leverage with their suppliers to make such suppliers adequately address such impacts; and

 Suppliers must maintain appropriate records to demonstrate compliance with the requirements of this Code.
 Appropriate records include, but are not limited to:

-The aim of this Code is to form the basis for collaboration between Sophie Bille Brahe and suppliers for continuous improvements in managing adverse impacts on principles for sustainable development.
+The aim of this Code is to form the basis for collaboration between us and our suppliers for continuous improvements in managing adverse impacts on principles for sustainable development.
+An open and transparent dialogue on the standards of this Code of Conduct is essential for the relationship with all our suppliers.

-Sophie Bille Brahe expects all suppliers at any time to be able to declare in writing their stage of implementation in relation to the requirements contained in this Code.
-Suppliers shall cooperate in answering further questions, self-assessments, and if deemed necessary cooperate with Sophie Bille Brahe in improving management systems and addressing specific impacts.
-If necessary, suppliers must accommodate visits from Sophie Bille Brahe to assert compliance, including providing for physical access to any representative from Sophie Bille Brahe or independent third parties.
+We expect all suppliers at any time to be able to declare in writing their stage of implementation in relation to the requirements contained in this Code.
+Suppliers shall cooperate in answering further questions, self-assessments, and if deemed necessary cooperate with us in improving management systems and addressing specific impacts.
+If necessary, suppliers must accommodate visits from us to assert compliance, including providing for physical access to any representative from us or independent third parties.

 By non-compliance, suppliers must self-correct within a fixed period.
-Failure to self-correct or if suppliers fail to demonstrate willingness to improve systems or address identified adverse impacts, Sophie Bille Brahe reserves the right to end the business relationship immediately.
+Failure to self-correct or if suppliers fail to demonstrate willingness to improve systems or address identified adverse impacts, we reserve the right to end the business relationship immediately.

-Do you have any questions about the Code of Conduct?
-Please feel free to contact Sophie Bille Brahe at email@example.com.
+If you have any questions about the Code of Conduct, please feel free to contact Sophie Bille Brahe at CSR@sophiebillebrahe.com.